Ken Bruce: PopMaster

+Greatest Hits Radio

+On 3 April 2023, Bruce began broadcasting on Greatest Hits Radio with his first song being "Come Together" by The Beatles.
+The show now runs weekdays 10am - 1pm and includes PopMaster at 10.30.

 Other appearances

 Bruce presented BBC Proms in the Park for many years.
 From 1988 to 2022, he was Radio 2's commentator for the Eurovision Song Contest, having taken over from fellow broadcaster and friend Ray Moore.
-In 1998, he shared this role with being UK spokesman for that year's contest, reading out the points for the UK telephone vote, taking it over from Colin Berry, who then returned the following year. and presented the Eurovision Song Contest Previews from 1989 to 1991 on BBC1.
-He is a regular presenter of the long-running Sunday Night is Music Night.
+In 1998, he shared this role with being UK spokesman for that year's contest, reading out the points for the UK telephone vote, taking it over from Colin Berry, who then returned the following year.
+He presented the Eurovision Song Contest Previews from 1989 to 1991 on BBC1.
+He was a regular presenter of the long-running Friday Night is Music Night.

-He occasionally makes appearances in "Dictionary Corner" on Channel 4's Countdown, the most recent stint being during the week of 11 February 2013.
+He has occasionally made appearances in "Dictionary Corner" on Channel 4's Countdown, the most recent stint being during the week of 11 February 2013.
 When the original presenter Richard Whiteley died in 2005, Bruce said: "[he was] such a nice man – that was the defining quality of him, a genuinely nice man.
 And he had no real ego."

 In November 2007, he appeared on a Never Mind the Buzzcocks special for Children in Need.
 Bruce holds a PCV (Passenger Carrying Vehicle) driving licence and is the co-owner of a number of AEC Routemaster buses with Charles Nove, Alan Dedicoat and Steve Madden.
 He has referred to the buses as "a fantastic piece of engineering and such fun to have".
 On 3 March 2008, Bruce took part in Ready, Steady, Cook, broadcast on BBC Two, with Lynn Bowles.

-Bruce and Bowles recorded Bring Me Sunshine for charity.

 On 30 December 2012, Bruce won an edition of Celebrity Mastermind, with his specialist subject being the Jeeves novels of P.G.
 Wodehouse.
 In 2014, Bruce narrated the BBC One game show Reflex.
 He appeared in celebrity episodes of The Chase on 4 October 2014 and 12 December 2021.
 Bruce featured with his son Charlie on the fifth series of Big Star's Little Star and in October 2018, he made a cameo appearance on Hollyoaks.

-In 2022, he was interviewed about Pennyhooks Farm and his son, 18-year-old Murray, who is one of several non-verbal people working on the care farm, in the BBC One We Are England documentary Farming England: Farming on the Spectrum - Oxfordshire.

-In February 2023, Bruce appeared with his son Murray in the first part of a BBC Two documentary series, presented by Chris Packham, titled Inside Our Autistic Minds.
+In 2022, Bruce was interviewed for the BBC One documentary Farming England: Farming on the Spectrum – Oxfordshire, in which he spoke about Pennyhooks Farm and his then-18-year-old son Murray, who was one of several non-verbal people working on the care farm.
+In February 2023, Bruce appeared with Murray in the first part of a BBC Two documentary series, presented by Chris Packham, titled Inside Our Autistic Minds.

+On 27 June 2023, Bruce narrated the one-off More4 documentary Sounds Like the 80s.
+In the spring of 2023 Bruce presented six episodes of PopMaster TV on More4 with a repeat on Channel 4.
+A second series began on 13 May 2024.